Short answer pages for search demand

 In brief

-- To be reliably discoverable, these pages need to be represented in a complete sitemap index, not just in a small handpicked subset of your site.
+- Make sure these pages appear in a complete sitemap index, not only in a small subset of submitted URLs.

 What to do

-A practical fix is to publish a complete sitemap index that includes your hubs and all relevant leaf pages, including short answer ones.
-This gives crawlers a clear map of your structure, speeds up discovery, and reduces the risk of important demand-driven pages being missed or indexed late.
+A practical fix is to publish a complete sitemap index that includes hubs and relevant leaf pages.
+This gives teams a clearer operating map for spotting missing hubs, orphan leaves, and shallow clusters.

 What to keep in mind